yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 2. I also felt a little sad that the original timestamp of a comment couldn't be preserved but could only be written in a header note.
-Readers may see a comment which Github says was posted a week ago but was actually posted ten years ago.
+Readers may see a comment which GitHub says was posted a week ago but was actually posted ten years ago.

 Neither problem has a solution.
-You can't post a comment on another person's behalf on Github, and nor can you modify the timestamp of a comment.
-However, I did come up with a way to remedy #1: I registered a Github account `@giscus-bot` to post guest comments, and used my personal account to post my own comments.
+You can't post a comment on another person's behalf on GitHub, and nor can you modify the timestamp of a comment.
+However, I did come up with a way to remedy #1: I registered a GitHub account `@giscus-bot` to post guest comments, and used my personal account to post my own comments.
 Then the whole comment thread looks like this ([a real example](https://github.com/yihui/yihui.org/discussions/742)):